-In this list you’ll find 30+ growth marketing tools, extensions and plug-ins that I use in my work or which I would advice to my clients.
+In this list, you’ll find 30+ growth marketing tools, extensions and plug-ins that I use in 2023 or which I would advise to my clients.
 These tools will give you new opportunities in your sales and marketing and will make your work a lot easier!

 There are hundreds of growth marketing tools in the world, but these are the most important growth tools that you should know.
 Let me know if you miss something!

 Upgrow is the central hub for many Growth Teams as their Experiment Management Tool.
 Ideal for keeping track of all your growth experiments, learnings & tasks.
 Useful to see: